rvnmina/ECG-2o-Major-Project/README.md

-ECG2o is an innovative project developed by a team of four under the mentorship of Professor [Teacher’s Name].
+ECG2o is an innovative project developed by a team of four under the mentorship of Professor.
 It is designed to revolutionize cardiac diagnostics by integrating cutting-edge digital signal processing techniques, robust machine learning algorithms, and real-time cloud connectivity.
 This system processes raw ECG data acquired from an Arduino-ESP8266 module, enabling precise detection and classification of arrhythmic events.

 **Project Overview**